MoiMoiGirls/Project_Plan/Project_Plan.md

 <h1>1.Introduction of “Hoodie”</h1>
-    Hoodie is framework for frontend web applications that abstracts away the backend.
+    <p>Hoodie is framework for frontend web applications that abstracts away the backend.
-    Simply, Hoodie is a noBackend technology!
+    Simply, Hoodie is a noBackend technology!</p>

     Hoodie gives your frontend code superpowers or Dreamcode, by allowing users to do things that only a backend can do.